Advanced Web Scraping with rvest and polite

 Web scraping is a technique for extracting data from websites programmatically.
 The rvest package provides R with web scraping capabilities modeled after Python’s Beautiful Soup, while polite adds a layer of respectfulness to your scraping workflow.
 This guide covers advanced techniques for building reliable, responsible web scrapers.

-Setting Up rvest and polite
+Setting up rvest and polite

 Install and load the required packages: